 Prepare for summer drought - Buy a Rainbarrel

 TLC is excited to offer high-quality, 60 gallon rainbarrels for a great price.
-Pick-up will be May 9-10 in Woodstock and Algonquin.
+Call 815-337-9502 to arrange pick-up at TLC's office, 4622 Dean St, Woodstock.
 Read on to order yours today.

-Rainbarrels are made from food-grade polyethylene shipping containers, and are available in grey, brown and green.
+Rainbarrels are made from food-grade polyethylene shipping containers, and are available in grey, espresso brown and green.

 Please follow this link to the order page to choose your rainbarrels today.

 Diverting water from your downspout into a rainbarrel has several advantages:

 - Reduces the volume of water flowing to nearby stormsewers